Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 // ... extension resources
 ```

-The keys of the "extensions" object are the extension aliases of the module deployment.
-If an alias is not provided, it
+The keys of the "extensionConfigs" object are the extension aliases of the module deployment.
+If an alias is not provided,
-will be the extension name.
+it will be the extension name.
 The values of the object are extension configurations.
 Optionality of configuration is
 determined by the extension.
 If this is compared to a typical resource group deployment, it is aligned because the
 resource group being deployed to is not defined within the deployment itself, but as a parameter to the deployment,
 either through the CLI parameters or as a scope for nested deployments.
 In this example, the deployment scope(s) are